Pumpkin powder from dehydrating pumpkins and other winter squash is an amazing ingredient to have in your pantry to create tasty dishes all year long!

 - If you're just a fan of pumpkin spice, this can be a great way to get pumpkin flavor into many dishes and still enjoy the autumn flavor!

-Pumpkin powder is just one of the many ways to make drying and storing vegetables and fruits more useful during the year.
+Pumpkin powder is just one of the many ways to make dehydrating and storing vegetables and fruits more useful during the year.
 You can try vegetable powders, fruit powders, and even green powders to add extra flavor and nutrition to any meal!

 Ways to Use Pumpkin Powder